 Use an Experienced Business Valuation Expert Witness Consultant

 Business valuations can be complex to perform and challenging to explain.
 You need experienced business valuation expert witnesses to provide expert services.
-For your next business valuation, consider using business expert witness Thomas Neches, who is a Certified Valuation Analyst (CVA – National Association of Business Valuators and Analysts) and is Accredited in Business Valuation (ABV – American Society of Certified Public Accountants).
+For your next business valuation, consider using business expert witness valuation services from Thomas Neches, who is a Certified Valuation Analyst (CVA – National Association of Business Valuators and Analysts) and is Accredited in Business Valuation (ABV – American Society of Certified Public Accountants).

 Trial Expert Witness Testimony: Business Valuation Case